 Sometimes, when we are in deep pain, discomfort, confusion, and a deteriorating quality of life, it’s very challenging to be a good problem solver.
 There are so many layers of change in the body that we have a really hard time keeping up with the symptoms and the side effects.
 Having someone close to us who can help us navigate this disease is a true blessing.

 While we are mired in what feels like quicksand we need a hand to pull us up sometimes.
 If someone you love is a blood cancer patient, I’ve written this for you.

 Very helpful caregiver tasks

-Here's my top five ways to be a Chemo-Savvi partner, loved one, caregiver, friend… Drumroll please… Let's go…
+Here are my top five ways to be a Chemo-Savvy partner, loved one, caregiver, friend… Drumroll please… Let's go…

 - #2: Help keep a stocked fridge of favorite foods.
 Eating during treatment is not always easy, but it is always necessary.
 I don’t think that there is any particular diet that works well for all of us.
 Sometimes our taste buds disappear and texture becomes important.
 Think soup, stews, puddings, milkshakes.
 Sometimes our taste buds are sturdy and we’ll grab hot buffalo wings and garlic bread!
 True story!
 Whatever the situation is making food edible is where a hand up can really be appreciated.

 - #1: Help keep the relationship alive by taking good care of yourself too.
 Caregiver exhaustion is a real thing.
 The better we take care of ourselves, the better we can take care of each other.
 So, find the time to have fun, have a break, have an adventure, make a memory and enjoy each other's company. because when we love each other that’s what we do.

 I truly believe this disease can be managed, can be brought to heel, can be tamed and with a little help we can enjoy the good times with the ones we love.